-Scott Night chairs the firm’s robust and multi-disciplined Finance Practice.
+Scott Night is a Finance partner in Haynes and Boone’s Dallas office.
 Scott has represented lenders and borrowers in a wide range of complex finance transactions including structuring and documenting syndicated credit facilities and multi-currency facilities.
 For example, he has represented the administrative agent and lead arranger in connection with a US$3.4 billion equivalent global credit facility, a US$1.75 billion equivalent global credit facility, and a €500 million equivalent term loan facility to publicly traded REIT involving U.S., Canada, Euro, Japan, Korea, and China tranches.
 Scott has broad experience in secured and unsecured credit facilities to REIT’s, real estate investment funds, and homebuilders, as well as to the hospitality industry.
 He also represents private equity sponsors in leveraged financings to acquire or recapitalize their portfolio companies.

 Clients and other practitioners interviewed by Chambers USA (Chambers & Partners, 2010-2014) have praised Scott for his ability to bring a business perspective to transactions, demeanor, responsiveness, and ability to work well with opposing parties.

 Prior to attending law school, Scott worked as an auditor with a “Big Four” accounting firm.
 Scott is a frequent speaker and author on finance-related issues including Texas usury laws.